molepi/Molecular-Data-Science/RNAseq_practical/rnaseq_practical.md

     ## metadata(2): '' version
     ## assays(1): counts
     ## rownames(64102): ENSG00000000003 ENSG00000000005 ...
 LRG_98 LRG_99
-    ## rowData names(0):
+    ## rowData names(7): gene_id gene_name ... symbol gene_length
     ## colnames(8): SRR1039508 SRR1039509 ...
 SRR1039520 SRR1039521
     ## colData names(9): SampleName cell ...
 Sample BioSample

 Our *DESeqDataSet* contains many rows with only zeros, and additionally many rows with only a few fragments total.
 In order to reduce the size of the object, and to increase the speed of our functions, we can remove the rows that have no or nearly no information about the amount of gene expression.
 Here we apply the most minimal filtering rule: removing rows of the *DESeqDataSet* that have no counts, or only a single count across all samples.
-Additional weighting/filtering to improve power is applied at a later step in the workflow.
+Still some ambiguous biotypes are present using this mild filter rule.

 ``` r
 nrow(dds)